Small and Personalized Learning Environment

 As part of our Work Experience Program, students work unpaid in an organization to learn on-the-job skills and to provide the organization with free help.
 The assignment is usually two afternoons a week for eight to ten weeks.
 By partaking in an internship, students build their resumes and learn valuable skills such as responsibility, organization, time management, discipline, teamwork, communication, leadership, customer service, negotiation, working well with diverse men and women, and more.

-Job shadow days provide 10th grade students with an opportunity to visit a professional work site and "shadow" a workplace mentor as he or she goes through a day on the job.
+Job shadow days provide students with an opportunity to visit a professional work site and "shadow" a workplace mentor as he or she goes through a day on the job.
 This provides young people with an up-close look at how skills learned in school are put to use in the workplace.

 The Da Vinci Honors Program provides highly motivated students with the opportunity to work closely with professors and other motivated students in advanced levels of critical thinking, analysis, and research in their classes.
 Most Da Viinci classes have honors options.
 For more information, visit Honors Program and Mastery Based Grading.